kogarashisan/LavaSite/dev_notes/README.md

-This folder is not published on site.
-It contains architecture notes for LiquidLava contributors and core developers.
+This folder contains notes for contributors and core developers of Lava framework (some complex and unclear questions about framework's internal design are explained here).

 Most people will never need to read these documents.
-This is NOT tutorials or reference, most of data in this folder requires very good understanding of the framework.
+This is NOT tutorials or reference, most of data in this folder requires very good understanding of Lava internals.

-Every complex and unclear question about internal design of the framework will be eventually answered here, like:
-	- "Why there is a call to Lava.ScopeManager#refresh in widget.Standard#inject?"
-	- "Why there is no #remove() on listeners?"
-	- "Why you can not search templates from parents to children (only from children to parents)?"

-Also, here you may find open architectural problems.
+You may also find some open architectural problems here.